Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State's games this year have hit the over on two of five set point totals (40%).
+- Oklahoma State's games this year have hit the over two times in five opportunities (40%).

-- In games that Oklahoma State churns out more than 250.7 yards, the team is 4-1 against the spread and 6-0 overall.
+- In games that Oklahoma State amasses more than 250.7 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Cowboys have turned the ball over nine times this season, two more turnovers than the Cyclones have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.